tytso/xfstests-bld/README.md

 ![](https://github.com/BU-NU-CLOUD-F19/gce-xfstests/blob/master/Pictures/feature2.png)

 #### Design Implications and Discussion:
-As we are building on top of the gce-xfxtests project, we will continue using the same techonology stack.
+As we are building on top of the gce-xfstests project, we will continue using the same techonology stack.
 Below is a description of the system components that will be used to accomplish our goals:

 * Google Compute Engine: Infrastructure as a Service (IaaS) used to launch virtual machines;
 * Google Cloud Storage:  used to store kernel image under test;